Briqz23/Briqz23/README.md

 - 🧑‍💻 I'm a Research Intern at IBM in the AI area
 - 🚀 I like to explore different fields in tech, and my interests vary from time to time!
 Currently, I'm more focused on Transformer architectures and AI Agent systems
 - 🛠️ Main Tools: Python, Numpy, Pandas, Langchain, PyTorch, and Docker
-- 🌟 In my free time, I like to go out with people, explore new places, go to the gym, and I've recently started solving DSA problems!
+- 🌟 In my free time, I like to go out, explore new places, go to the gym, and I've recently started solving DSA problems!

 ## ✉️ Contact information